•

 CDBG ApplicationS and CDBG RESOURCES

-CDBG Applications are currently closed.
-We anticipate that the next cycle of applications will likely open in Winter 2025, subject to funding availability and other factors.
+Pending 2026 availibility of federal funding, we anticipate that the next cycle of applications will likely open in early 2026.
 For more information, or to discuss potential future applications or project eligibility, please contact Robert G. Vidoni, at rvidoni@bethlehem-pa.gov or 610-997-5731.
-For information on how to apply for CDBG, please see the Community Development Block Grant Application Guide.
+For information on how to apply for CDBG for the next cycle, please see the Community Development Block Grant Application Guide.

 CDBG Hearing Notice